Opti-domains/opti-registry/README.md

 ## Customization

+In most cases, you don't need to customize the implementation.
+You can use our default implementation and just deploy a custom registrar contract and delegate permissions to it.

-Developer can fork this repo and customize the implementation to fit their needs.
+However, if you insist to customize the implementation, you can fork this repo and customize the implementation to fit their needs.
 Here is an overview of each contract:

 - `DomainImplementation`: The implementation of the domain contract.
 - `DomainRoot`: The root contract of the domain.
 - `PermissionedRegistry`: The registry contract that manages domain registration logic.
 - `SingularResolver`: The resolver contract that stores and manages domain records.

+### DomainImplementation

+DomainImplementation is the core contract that defines the domain and authorization logic.
+It is designed to be a modular and customizable ENS V2-like style recursive registry.

+You can add more functionalities to every domain name.
+For example, you can let domain deploy a deterministic contract address given salt.
+In this case, you can add a `deployContract` function to DomainImplementation.

+### DomainRoot

+DomainRoot is the contract that manages root node in the domain name system.
+It's usually owned by a multisig wallet with Timelock.

+Root node is the parent of top-level domains such as .eth, .crypto, .nft, etc. These are all subdomains of the root node.

+### PermissionedRegistry

+PermissionedRegistry is the contract that manages domain registration logic.
+Please read "Develop and deploy your custom registrar smart contract" section above for more details.

 ### SingularResolver